There are so many exercises in CrossFit or F45 (or any gym class) that have foreign names that are misattributed to people other than Persians.

 Doing the Persian kettlebell swing means you have to have balance, a strong core, and stable shoulders.

 No, the Americans did not invent being epic.
-Yes, they're epic.
+Yes, they’re epic, fine.
 But leave this one to us!

 Again, like many exercises, Persians have been doing variants on kettlebell swings for thousands of years in zurkhaneh gymnasiums.
 See the picture below — Persians doing exercises with large, heavy blocks with handles.